Python in Jupyter

 To run a Jupyter session, you will need to install some necessary packages into your Conda environment.

-Install miniconda by following the instructions for your machine.
+Install miniforge by following the instructions for your machine.

 Learn more about Conda here